Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Proposed global capacity and buffer management solution

 Our solution builds upon bundle-dependent \gls{sr}-\gls{cgr} \cite{SourceRoutBIRRANE2012} (see Section~\ref{ref_bundle_dep_sr}).
 We address buffer and capacity constraints during the initial route-search phase.
 This proactive approach contrasts with existing reactive solutions that address issues after they occur.

 Our approach guarantees that all discovered routes satisfy buffer and capacity constraints.
-The modifications also preserve all viable solutions, ensuring the discovery of optimal solution in the set of valid routes.
+The modifications also preserve all viable solutions, ensuring the discovery of an optimal solution in the set of valid routes (see Section~\ref{sec_opti} for the proof).

-We achieve this by modifying the \gls{cp} for both capacity and buffer constraints before route search begins.
-Additionally, we modify allowed edges between contacts during the route search to enforce buffer constraints.
-These modifications ensure \gls{cgr} searches only within the space of valid solutions.

-The system encodes the optimal route, which respects all buffer and capacity limits, into the bundle for network forwarding, following the standard source-routing \gls{cgr} approach.
+The system then encodes the optimal route, which respects all buffer and capacity limits, into the bundle for network forwarding, following the standard source-routing \gls{cgr} approach.